kima-org/docs/docs/docs/models.md

 corresponding to the orbital period, semi-amplitude, eccentricity, mean anomaly at the epoch, and argument of periastron.

-Some models include additional *per-planet* parameters: the `BINARIESmodel` considers a linear precession parameter $\dot\omega$ and the BDmodel infers a mixture probability $\lambda$ for each planet.
+Some models include additional *per-planet* parameters: the [BINARIESmodel][kima.BINARIESmodel] considers a linear precession parameter
+$\dot\omega$ and the BDmodel infers a mixture probability $\lambda$ for each planet.

 !!! info "units"